atifrani/Snowflake-workshop-escp/README.md

 ### Step 1:
-To start, let's set role and warehouse context.
+To start, open a new SQL worksheet and rename it **load-airbnb-data.sql**. let's set role and warehouse context.
 **To run a single query, place your cursor in the query editor and select the Run button**

 * Set Role Context: